ilkkamtk/WSK/Week5/04-context.md

         }
     />
     ```

 14. Test the app.
-When you are logged out and write `/profile` to the address bar, you can't access the profile page
+When you are logged out and write `/profile` to the address bar, you can't access the profile page anymore.
-    anymore.
 15. Login, open one of the protected routes and then refresh the page.
 What happens?
 Why?
-16. If you want to automatically redirect to the same page you can use the useLocation hook in UserContext.jsx:
+16. If you want to automatically redirect to the same page you can use the useLocation hook in `UserContext.jsx`:

     ```jsx
-    // UserContext.jsx
-    import { useLocation, useNavigate } from 'react-router';
+    import {useLocation, useNavigate} from 'react-router';

     ...